 London LGBT Film Festival

-BFI Flare: London LGBTQ+ Film Festival have unveiled its 32nd edition’s full programme.
-One of the most significant and long-standing film events in the world’s LGBTQ+ calendar, BFI Flare will present over 50 features, more than 90 shorts and a wide range of special events, guest appearances, discussions, workshops, club nights and much more.
-Tickets go on sale via bfi.org.uk/flare to BFI Patrons, Champions and Members from 26th February and General Public on 5th March.
+The 34th edition of BFI Flare: London LGBTIQ+ Film Festival unveiled its full programme tonight at BFI Southbank.
+One of the world’s most significant and long-standing LGBTIQ+ film events, BFI Flare will present over 50 features, 85 shorts and a wide range of special events, guest appearances, family-friendly and free events, club nights and more.
+Tickets go on sale via bfi.org.uk/flare to the general public on 27th February.

 As previously announced, the Festival will open with the World Premiere of Matt Fifer and Kieran Mulcare’s remarkable feature debut CICADA, about a young man forced to face past traumas when he embarks on a new relationship.
 The Closing Night Gala is the UK Premiere of acclaimed theatre director Jessica Swale’s SUMMERLAND, a moving Second World War drama about a woman rediscovering her ability to love, starring Gemma Arterton and Gugu Mbatha-Raw.

 The Centrepiece Screening of the Festival is the UK Premiere of DISCLOSURE: TRANS LIVES ON SCREEN, the latest documentary from acclaimed filmmaker Sam Feder.
 Absorbing and informative, providing a timely history lesson at the crossroads of change, the film features Laverne Cox at the helm and a cast of big hitters that include the Wachowski sisters and Chaz Bono.